Asia Tour

-The Asia Tour was planned to be the eleventh concert tour by Canadian singer Celine Dion.
+The Asia Tour was planned to be the twelfth concert tour by Canadian singer Celine Dion.
 The tour was organized to support her eleventh English-language and twenty-fifth studio album, Loved Me Back to Life (2013), and was scheduled to take place in October and November 2014.
 The tour would have marked Dion's first concerts in Asia since the Taking Chances World Tour in 2008.
 While Japan and the Philippines were the only confirmed countries, it was revealed that the singer planned to perform in several other Asian countries for the first time.

 Background

 The tour was organized to support the English language album Loved Me Back to Life, and was scheduled to take place in October and November 2014.
 Japan and the Philippines were officially announced.
 However, local media in Taiwan revealed that Dion was slated to begin the tour in Taipei.

 Commercial performance

 The concerts in Tokyo and Osaka sold out immediately after tickets went on sale.